tdesfont/incubator-sedona/docs/download/overview.md

 | Scala 2.11  |  ✅  |  not tested  |
 | Scala 2.12 | ✅  |  ✅  |

-Sedona Python is tested on the following Python and Spark verisons:
+Sedona Python is tested on the following Python and Spark versions:

 |             | Spark 2.4 (Scala 2.11) | Spark 3.0 (Scala 2.12)|
 |:-----------:|:---------:|:---------:|